 In 2000-2001, he served as a member of the editorial board for Türk Nöroşirurji Dergisi and Turkish Neurosurgery journal.
 Between the years 2001-2006, he served as an assistant editor for Türk Nöroşirurji Dergisi and Turkish Neurosurgery journals.
 In 2002-2003, he served as the Chairman of the Young Neurosurgeons Committee under the Turkish Neurosurgical Society.
 He was elected to the Turkish Neurosurgical Society Spinal and Peripheral Nerve Surgery Group Board of Directors to serve between 2003-2009.
 In 2013, he was again elected as a member to the Turkish Neurosurgical Society Spinal and Peripheral Nerve Surgery Group Board of Directors.
 In 2015, he became the Chairman of the Turkish Neurosurgical Society Spinal and Peripheral Nerve Surgery Group Board of Directors.
 In 2018, he was elected as a member to the Board of Turkish Neurosurgery Academy.

 In 2015, he was appointed to the Marmara University Faculty of Medicine, Department of Neurosurgery and was elected as the Head of Department.
 During the same period, he also served as the Director of the Institute of Neuroscience.
 In 2018, he completed his tenure as the Head of Department.
 Reaching the end of this tenure in 2019, he retired from his duties as the Director of the Institute of Neuroscience and as a Member of the Faculty of Medicine.
 During his tenure at Marmara University, he supervised and accompanied surgical operations for complex cases from cranial patients to brain tumors (gliomas, meningiomas and hypophysis adenomas in particular), cerebral hemorrhages, Parkinson's disease, trauma and vascular neurosurgery.
 He performed complex spinal surgery operations such as surgeries for spinal deformities (e.g. scoliosis and kyphosis), thoracoscopic spinal surgeries and sacral tumor surgeries.
 He conducted research and experimental studies on stem cell therapy and regeneration in spinal cord injuries.
-Between 2019-2020, he worked part-time at Başkent University.
-In addition to his national and international academic studies, he still practices at his private clinic and performs surgeries.
+Between 2019-2020, currently He continues his clinical practice and surgeries along with his local and international academic studies, from his private clinic and Istanbul Brain and Spine Center.

 He has attended numerous national and international courses and meetings as an instructor and speaker, was a guest speaker in over 100 events and conferences.
 He has published 65 international, 35 national scientific articles, edited 7 books, written 52 book chapters.
 He has served in the organizational committee 5 times in international meetings and 22 times in national meetings.